MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

     ```
 ::: zone-end

 When you're ready, submit the generated .req file to your CA (either internal or public).
-The output directory named New-AzsCertificateSigningRequest contains the CSRs that must be submitted to a CA. The directory also contains, for your reference, a child directory containing the .inf files to be used during certificate request generation.
+The directory specified by the `$outputDirectory` variable contains the CSRs that must be submitted to a CA. The directory also contains, for your reference, a child directory containing the .inf files to be used during certificate request generation.
 Be sure that your CA generates certificates by using a generated request that meets the [Azure Stack Hub PKI requirements](azure-stack-pki-certs.md).

 ## Next steps